Grand Daphne itinerary B - 5 days

 AM: SANTA CRUZ: BLACK TURTLE COVE - BALTRA AIRPORT

-As flights to the mainland from Galapagos depart mid-morning, it is an early start for our last morning on the islands.
-Depending on the time of our flight, our time spent on this final excursion could be limited.
-The boat will be anchored near Itabaca Channel, from where we take a panga ride to explore Caleta Tortuga Negra (Black Turtle Cove) - a red mangrove wetland on the north shore of Isla Santa Cruz.
-We paddle among the cove’s peaceful waters to experience the underwater riches of these waters.
-It’s a breeding area for green turtles, so it is not uncommon to see them mating.
+Brave an early start to explore Caleta Tortuga Negra (Black Turtle Cove) on a Zodiac ride.
+This red mangrove wetland is located on the north shore of Isla Santa Cruz.
+A breeding area for green turtles, this is a good place to catch sight of them mating.
 There is also abundant bird life, such as the yellow warbler and lava heron.
 It is also a nursery for golden cow-nose rays, eagle rays and Galapagos sharks.
-Sadly, all good things must come to an end and we say farewell to the Galapagos Islands.
-We head to the airport for our mid-morning flight back to Quito or Guayaquil.
+This is your final excursion before you head to the airport in Isla Baltra for your flight back to Quito or Guayaquil.